ModestCoders/magento2-dockergento/README.md

 ## Motivation

-This project aims to offer a good performance solution for Mac users that want to use docker on development.
+This project aims to offer native performance on all OS systems for users that want to use docker on development.
+That means same speed as local setups even on Mac and Windows.
-This is a docker setup optimised for Magento 2 on Mac.
-It has same performance as Linux or local setups.

 ## Main Features

-### Overcome Docker for Mac performance issue
+### Overcome Docker for Mac and Windows performance issues

 <details>
 <summary>Open to read issue explanation</summary>